psnider/tv4-via-typenames/README.md

   let validity = schema_files.validate('Person', some_person);
   ```

-See the [TypeScript decl file](decl/tv4-via-typenames/tv4-via-typenames.d.ts) for the full API.
+See the [TypeScript declaration file](typings/tv4-via-typenames/tv4-via-typenames.d.ts) for the full API.

 See the tests for more examples of usage.